lostvicking/spring-boot-integration-test/README.md

   jenkinsci/blueocean
 ```

-## install docker compose in jenkins image
+## Install docker compose in jenkins image
-Attached to the image an run the following:
+Attach to the jenkins image and run the following:
 ```
 export GLIBC="2.28-r0"